StL3wi/CalendarRacingService/README.md

 # Calendar Racing Service

-A disocrd bot that syncs with a google calendar to create discord events and threads This is a work in progress.
+A discord bot that syncs with a google calendar to create discord events and threads This is a work in progress.
 The bot does work, but there are some bugs and features that I want to add.
 I am open to suggestions and pull requests.
 I have been working on this bot for over a year with different improvements and features with each version.